COMPUTER PROGRAMMING

 Related Preparation Pekiştirme

-1) Introduction to Information Technology Law and Basic Concepts
+1) Introduction to the Information Technologies Law (IT Law) (I): Characteristics and Basic Concepts of IT Law

-8) Intellectual and Industrial Property Rights: Copyrights in Digital Environment
+10) Intellectual and Industrial Rights: Copyright Law on Digital Media

 Akçay, E. (2019).
 Dijital hukuk: Bilişim hukuku, internet hukuku ve dijital dünyada kişisel veriler.
 On İki Levha Yayıncılık.